 If you accidentally damage the edge of your "super steel" knife while cleaning game, you may not be able to fix it unless you have a diamond hone with you.
 This is because these types of steel require a different type of sharpening stone than traditional carbon steel knives.
 Diamond stones are the preferred choice for sharpening high-performance steel knives, but they can be expensive and difficult to carry with you in the field.

 Additionally, the cost of producing and using high-performance steel can be significant.
 For example, imagine a hypothetical steel called CPM-XYZ that has ten times the wear resistance of traditional carbon steel.
 CPM-XYZ requires diamond stones to sharpen, costs 5-7 times more than traditional steel, and incurs higher production costs.
 This means that knives made with this type of steel will be more expensive to purchase and produce, and they may not be worth the added cost for some hunters.

 Ultimately, it's up to you to decide whether the benefits of high-performance steel are worth the added cost and potential difficulty in sharpening.
 While high-performance steel can offer significant advantages for certain applications, it may not be necessary for all hunters.
 It's important to consider your specific needs and preferences when choosing a hunting knife, and to make an informed decision based on your individual situation.

-A hunting knife is a tool, in fact a multi-tool.
-Typical classic designs try to make the hunting knife a tool to gut and clean a carcass, skin it, break it down into primal cuts, debone the primals, and fillet a few trout for dinner, after the same knife is used to process enough firewood to last all night.
-Of course no knife will do ALL that well, and it makes no sense to even try to make one.
+A hunting knife is a tool, in fact, a multi-tool.
+Typical classic designs try to make the hunting knife a tool to gut and clean a carcass, skin it, break it down into primal cuts, debone the primal cuts, and fillet a few trout for dinner after the same knife is used to process enough firewood to last all night.
+Of course, no knife will do ALL that well, and it makes no sense to even try to make one.

 828-337-7836 Thanks for reading, Keith Keith Nix Knives